-When you place your code signing certificate order with DigiCert, open the csr.csr file with any text editor.
-Then, copy and paste its contents into the CSR box in our order form.
+When placing your code signing certificate order with DigiCert, open the csr.csr file with any text editor.
+Then, copy and paste the contents into the CSR box in our order form.

-Once you have received your signed codes signing certificate file back from DigiCert, you can install it into the keystore that you created when you created the CSR.
+Once you have the signed code signing certificate file from DigiCert, install it in the keystore you created when creating the CSR.

 keytool -import -trustcacerts -alias server -file YourName.p7b -keystore keystore.jks

-You should receive a message stating, “Certificate reply was installed in keystore.”
+You will receive a message stating: "Certificate reply was installed in keystore."

 If asked to trust the certificate, type y or yes.

-Your code signing certificate is installed, and you are ready to sign code.
+You've installed your code signing certificate and are ready to sign code.

-Once you have correctly installed the Certificate Authority (CA) signed code signing certificate to the keystore that you created, you are ready to start signing code.
-You can use Jarsigner to sign and to verify the signature on .jar files.
+After correctly installing the Certificate Authority (CA) signed code signing certificate in the keystore you created, you are ready to start signing code.
+Use jarsigner to sign and verify the signature on .jar files.

 jarsigner -tsa http://timestamp.digicert.com -keystore c:\path\to\your\keystore.jks -storepass YourPassword c:\path\to\your\file.jar YourAlias